Kensington and Chelsea London Borough Council: Premises

-In 1982 the leader of the council, Nicholas Freeman, provoked a storm of opposition amongst people of all political persuasions by using his powers as council leader, without consulting colleagues, to order the overnight destruction of Kensington's fine century-old Old Town Hall on Kensington High Street.
-The building was due to be given special Listed Status on the Monday, but at 3 a.m. on the day before the façade was smashed to pieces by demolition experts.
+In 1982 the then leader of the council, Nicholas Freeman, provoked a storm of opposition amongst people of all political persuasions by ordering the overnight destruction of Kensington's Old Town Hall, which had been completed in 1880.
+The government had refused a planning appeal for the site's redevelopment, and the Greater London Council had signalled that it was about to designate a conservation area covering the Old Town Hall and surrounding area, after which demolition works in the area would require planning permission.
+Starting in the early hours of Saturday 12 June, two days after the planning appeal was dismissed, the façade of the Old Town Hall was demolished.

 The Royal Fine Art Commission condemned the action as "official vandalism... decided upon covertly, implemented without warning and timed deliberately to thwart known opposition".
-The Kensington Society predicted that the council would be "completely condemned" for their actions and a journalist writing in The Times recorded the council as being "deeply shamed for the example it had set to other listed-building owners".
+The Kensington Society predicted that the council would be "completely condemned" for its actions and a journalist writing in The Times recorded the council as being "deeply shamed for the example it had set to other listed-building owners".
+Demolition work was temporarily halted, but in 1984 it was decided that the building was beyond repair and the rest of the building was demolished and the site redeveloped.